 Install Chromium Browser via Flatpak

-Flatpak’s sandboxed model isolates applications from the rest of the system, ensuring improved security and minimizing potential conflicts with other software.
+Flatpak sandboxing isolates applications from your system, improving security and preventing conflicts with other software.

 Launch Chromium Browser on Linux Mint